 I’ve been rewatching my talk videos, and I’m still not at the level I want to be at.
-The quality of my delivery is really bad.
+The quality of my delivery is bad.
 I use too many filler words.
-It’s definitely due to a lack of practice; I did not rehearse well enough.
+I did not rehearse well enough.

-Watching yourself speak really makes you want to improve.
-Granted, I’ve gotten better at communicating ideas in simple terms compared to when I started.
-I’ve had more people saying that my content is easy to follow.
+To be fair, I’ve gotten better compared to when I first started.
+I’ve had people tell me that my content is well-structured and easy to follow.

-Still, I want to make a conscious effort to improve my delivery.
-Maybe rhetorical devices might help?
+Moving forward, I want to make a conscious effort to improve my speech.
+Practice makes perfect.

 - Going Pro: Lifestyle Systems for the Exceptional Developer